Low Latency Instance Segmentation by Continuous Clustering for LiDAR Sensors: PROPOSED METHOD

-Finally, the algorithm iterates over the remaining point trees in $I_{\text{root}}$ and the minimum column index is extracted.
+Finally, the algorithm iterates over the remaining point trees in $V$ and the minimum column index of all point roots is extracted.
 This is the minimum index which has to be kept in the ring buffer.
-All preceding columns are ready to be cleared as the trees can only grow to the bottom and to the right.
+All preceding columns are ready to be cleared as the trees can only grow to the bottom and to the right, due to the traversal sequence of cells inside the field of view (FOV), as shown in \Cref{fig:graph_of_point_trees}.